Ven0r/trading-journal/README.md

 - [@VenorR4W](https://github.com/VenorR4W) - Idea & Initial work

 ## 📝 License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the GPL v.2 License - see the LICENSE.md file for details